Bifurcation loci of families of finite type meromorphic maps

-By Picard's Theorem, the remaining cases of 1D-holomorphic maps in non-compact manifolds require not only essential singularities but also the presence of poles (i.e. preimages of the essential singularities).
-In this setting, simple examples (e.g. $\lambda \tan z$ for $\la_0=\pi/2$) show that this new type of bifurcations of cycles disappearing to infinity {\em do} occur and hence obstruct most of the arguments used for the Stability Theorem in \cite{mss,lyu1}.
+In the presence of poles, that is, in the context of finite type meromorphic maps, simple examples like $\lambda \tan z$ for $\la_0=\pi/2$, show that this new type of bifurcations of cycles disappearing to infinity {\em do} occur and hence obstruct most of the arguments used for the Stability Theorem in \cite{mss,lyu1}.